cronical/budget_dance/docs/setup.md

 ### Build-time created fields

-The account table (and maybe others) needs a way to determine values at build time.
-The following may be directly under the table.
+Some tables need a way to determine values at build time.
+The `dyno_fields` section may be directly under the table.

 ```yaml
 dyno_fields: